This article is part of a larger series on POS Systems.

-Depends on module; starts at $42.50 per user, per month
+Starts at $25 per user, per month

 24x5 phone, live chat, and email

-$30 per branch, per month
+$30 per branch, per month (or $330 annual pricing)

-24x7 live chat for paid users
+24x7 live chat for paid Premium users

 Odoo: Best Overall Open Source POS

-Odoo supports multiple registers, is compatible with all touch-screen devices (tablets or mobile devices) and cloud-based with offline mode functionality (for open tickets), and can run multiple checks simultaneously.
+- Multiple registers with offline mode: Odoo supports multiple registers, is compatible with all touch-screen devices (tablets or mobile devices) and cloud-based with offline mode functionality (for open tickets), and can run multiple checks simultaneously.